nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/deployment-considerations.md

 C:\Program Files\Couchbase\Server\bin\sgcollect_info <node_name>.zip
 ```

-Run sgcollect_info on all nodes in the cluster, and upload all of the resulting files to us.
+Run `sgcollect_info` on all nodes in the cluster, and upload all of the resulting files to us.

 ### Sharing Files with Us

-The sg\_collect_info tool can result in large files.
-Simply run the command below, replacing <FILE NAME> and <YOUR COMPANY NAME>, to upload a file to our cloud storage on Amazon AWS.
-Make sure you include the last slash ("/") character after the company name.
+The `sgcollect_info` tool can result in large files.
+Simply run the command below, replacing `<FILE NAME>` and `<YOUR COMPANY NAME>`, to upload a file to our cloud storage on Amazon AWS.
+Make sure you include the last slash (`/`) character after the company name.

 ```bash
 curl --upload-file FILE NAME https://s3.amazonaws.com/customers.couchbase.com/<YOUR COMPANY NAME>/
 ```

-> **Note:** we ship curl with couchbase, on linux this is located in /opt/couchbase/bin/
+> **Note:** we ship `curl` with Couchbase Server, on Linux this is located in `/opt/couchbase/bin/`

-Firewalled Couchbase Nodes
+Firewalled Sync Gateway Nodes

-If your Couchbase nodes do not have internet access, the best way to provide the logs to us is to copy the files then run Curl from a machine with internet access.
-We ship a Windows curl binary as part of Couchbase, so if you have Couchbase Server installed on a laptop or other system which has an Internet connection you can upload from there.
+If your Sync Gateway nodes do not have internet access, the best way to provide the logs to us is to copy the files then run `curl` from a machine with internet access.
+We ship a Windows `curl` binary as part of Couchbase Server, so if you have Couchbase Server installed on a laptop or other system which has an Internet connection you can upload from there.
 Alternatively you can download standalone Curl for Windows:

 [http://curl.haxx.se/download.html](http://curl.haxx.se/download.html)